srues2/ViolenceDetectionUsingGTAV/README.md

 The file offers two options:
 1. You can upload an input video for the person identification model by yourself.
 As soon as a person is identified in the video, the video stops and the output prints that a person has been identified.
 2. You can use your own camera.
-As soon as a person is identified on the image, a block is created around the person.
+As soon as a person is identified on the video, a block is created around the person.

 ## 2. Violence identification